1noro/apod-dybg-py/README.md

 ./setup.py
 ```

-## Uninstallation
+### Uninstallation:
-Currently the ```uninstall.py file``` is not yet implemented.
+Currently the ```utils/uninstall.py``` file is not yet implemented.

-## Credits
+### Credits:
 Created, programmed and maintained by boot1110001.

 Inspired on the script of Josh Schreuder (2011) https://gist.github.com/JoshSchreuder/882666.

-## Licenses
+### Licenses:

-Project under the GNU General Public License version 3 (https://www.gnu.org/licenses/gpl.txt).
+    * Project under the GNU General Public License version 3 (https://www.gnu.org/licenses/gpl.txt).

-The icons sets are under the Creative Commons Attribution 4.0 International (CC BY 4.0) license (https://creativecommons.org/licenses/by/4.0/).
+    * The icons sets are under the Creative Commons Attribution 4.0 International (CC BY 4.0) license (https://creativecommons.org/licenses/by/4.0/).

-The default wallpapers added to the project are images taken from web page https://apod.nasa.gov/apod, so their corresponding license will be applied.
+    * The default wallpapers added to the project are images taken from web page https://apod.nasa.gov/apod, so their corresponding license will be applied.